The global spread of the coronavirus: Where is it?

 - France -

-There are three known cases of the coronavirus in France, the first European country to be affected by the outbreak
+There are six known cases in France, the first European country to be affected.

 - Germany -